Ravindubot678/Bot-v1/README.md

 🔒 This bot is not affiliated with WhatsApp Inc. Use at your own risk.

-🔒 Misuse can lead to WhatsApp account bans.
+🔒 Misuse can lead to WhatsApp account band.

-🔒 The developer is not responsible for bans or misuse.
+🔒 The developer is not responsible for band or misuse.

 ---